neogeny/late/README.md

 ## A solution

-**Late** provides a way to solve the above ugliness with some decorator magic.
+**包 Late** provides a way to solve the above ugliness with some decorator magic.
 This is how the code looks with some of that magic:

 ```python